brunoasm/matrix_condenser/README.md

 Knaus BJ and Grünwald NJ (2017).
 VCFR: a package to manipulate and visualize variant call format data in R. _Molecular Ecology Resources_, **17**(1): 44-53. doi:[10.1111/1755-0998](12549http://dx.doi.org/10.1111/1755-0998.12549)

-When parsing VCF files, each SNP will be considered a locus.
+When parsing VCF files, each SNP will be considered a locus, regardless of their linkage.

 ### `*.loci` output from ipyrad